 Your Chapter Board

-President: Melia Stephens, DNP, APRN, CPNP-PC
+Immediate Past President: Melia Stephens, DNP, APRN, CPNP-PC

 Dr. Melia Stephens is a dedicated health care professional passionate about pediatric care and committed to advancing the nursing profession.
 Graduating with her DNP in 2022, Dr. Stephens has continually demonstrated her expertise and dedication to the field.
 She has served as a pediatric nurse since 2003 and has been a pediatric nurse practitioner since 2009, providing compassionate and comprehensive care to children and their families.
 Dr. Stephens has been a longstanding member of NAPNAP and is currently president-elect for the Georgia Chapter.
 She is a proud mother to a 23-year-old daughter and shares her home with a beloved Great Pyrenees and a flock of chickens.
 Dr. Stephens embodies the values of compassion, expertise, and community engagement, making significant contributions to pediatric healthcare and inspiring those around her.